BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 4. Optimize CSS and Ensure Responsiveness

-• Responsiveness: Resize your browser window or use developer tools' device emulation mode.
-Address layout issues with media queries.
+- Responsiveness: Resize your browser window.
+Use the developer tools' device emulation mode.
+Fix layout breaks with media queries.
+Don't let it look like a train wreck on mobile.

-• Performance: Check for overly complex selectors or large CSS files.
-Consider a CSS linter (e.g., Stylelint) to enforce best practices.
-Verification: The website layout adapts smoothly to various screen sizes, and the CSS is clean and organized.
+- Performance: Are your CSS files huge?
+Are there overly complex selectors?
+Consider a CSS linter (like Stylelint) to catch issues.
+Verify: The website adapts smoothly to various screen sizes, and the CSS is clean and organized.

 5. Enhance JavaScript Functionality and Performance

-• Performance: Look for inefficient loops, excessive DOM manipulation, or unoptimized event listeners.
+- Performance: Watch for inefficient loops, excessive DOM manipulation, or unoptimized event listeners.
+AI isn't going to be thinking about your main thread.

-• Linter: Use ESLint to identify issues and enforce coding standards.
-Verification: All interactive elements function as expected, and the console is free of JavaScript errors.
+- Linter: Use ESLint to enforce coding standards and catch common issues.
+Verify: All interactive elements function as expected, and your console is free of JavaScript errors.

 6. Integrate Build Tools (Optional, for larger projects)

-Action: For more complex sites, integrate build tools like Webpack or Vite to bundle, minify, and optimize assets.
-Rationale: Build tools automate tasks such as compiling preprocessors (Sass/Less), transpiling modern JavaScript for older browsers, optimizing images, and minifying code, leading to faster load times and a more efficient development workflow.
-Procedure:
+What to do: For more complex sites, consider Webpack or Vite.
+Why: Build tools automate bundling, minifying, and optimizing assets.
+They compile preprocessors (Sass/Less), transpile modern JS for older browsers, and optimize images, leading to faster load times and a smoother workflow.
+How:

 #Common Pitfalls When Using Claude for Web Development and How to Avoid Them